-According to a recent BBC article, more than 1200 children in care are not living with at least one of their siblings.
-They added that freedom of information requests sent to more than 200 local authorities revealed that Social Services separated more than half of the sibling groups in care.
-Many of them will have brothers and sisters; sadly, there is little data about the extent to which sibling groups are separated.
+‘According to a recent BBC article, more than 1200 children in care are not living with at least one of their siblings.
+They added that freedom of information requests sent to more than two hundred local authorities revealed that Social Services separated more than half of the sibling groups in care.
+Many of them will have siblings; sadly, there is little data about the extent to which sibling groups are separated.’

-Many sibling groups in care may have often suffered trauma, abuse or grief, and as a result, they are vulnerable.
+Many sibling groups in care may have often suffered trauma, abuse, or grief, and as a result, they are vulnerable.
 Older siblings often are the silent parent to many children, playing an essential role in family dynamics by sharing experiences and having an inherent understanding of each other.

 Therefore, the grief a child can feel at the loss of this sibling, who is often the only one to show them, love is now gone; now they have no one, and they are vulnerable.
 Foster carers who care for siblings often comment that it is easier for children to settle together.
 Usually, children have designated roles in their families, bringing comfort to the carer and each other.

 Children need a sense of identity and belonging, and they feel this simply because they belong to each other.
-Many siblings feel the sense of loss of siblings more acutely than the loss of a parent; these children are their safe place, their comfort blanket; and ultimately, the loss of each child as a family is the hardest one to bear.
+Many siblings feel the sense of loss of siblings more acutely than the loss of a parent; these children are their safe place, their comfort blanket; and the loss of each child as a family is the hardest one to bear.

 What do I need to have to foster siblings?

-Happy New Year from Verve, and thank you for your support.
+Happy New Year from Verve and thank you for your support.
 2020 hasn’t defined us; it merely made us realise what was necessary.
 It took a pandemic to understand the real values of family and our children in our lives.